 Thursday, 14 November 2019, 12:00 – 14:00, Room 802, UCL Institute of Education

 Higher education is a vibrant and growing field of studies within social sciences.
 Higher education scholarship frequently frames the subject of its study as ‘international’, ‘comparative’ or ‘global’ and in this respect overlaps with a sister field of comparative and international education.
 As a scholar working at the intersection of these two fields, I recognise that the following three spaces within the field of higher education studies – international, comparative and global – have never been clearly delineated.
 The diversity of spaces within the field of higher education can be explained, among other factors, by the eclecticism of the field that builds on the intellectual contributions from education studies, history, economics, sociology, linguistics, geography, business and management studies, political science, philosophy, anthropology, psychology.
 This presentation starts by offering a broad conceptualisation of the international (development) space within the field of higher education studies.
-An overview of definitional issues, that is embedded in the historical origins of the interest in international development, is followed by the explanation of key theoretical approaches, disciplinary lenses, and methodologies pertaining to international development higher education.
-Various actors working in this space and the main publications covering the space are also overviewed.
+An overview of definitional issues, that is embedded in the historical origins of the interest in international development, is followed by the explanation of key theoretical approaches, disciplinary lenses, main areas of research, and methodologies pertaining to international development higher education.
+Various actors working in this space and the academic publications covering the space are also overviewed.
 At the heart of international development higher education is the assumption that the world can be made better by human effort invested in higher education.
-The presentation examines this assumption by addressing the following three questions: How can higher education contribute to development?
+The presentation examines this assumption by addressing the following three questions: What do we know on higher education’s contributions to international development?
 What kind of development?
-And what kind of higher education institutions?
-The presentation uses examples from a recently completed study examining the views of academics in the Global South on the contributions of higher education to addressing local, national and global challenges.
+What kind of higher education institutions have been assumed to be central to development?